 - 1 tsp ground cinnamon

-- 1 cup almonds, blanched and sliced
+- 3/4 cup almonds, sliced

-- Knead until dough becomes smooth.
+- Switch to the dough hook attachment and mix until the dough becomes smooth.

 - Preheat oven to 180°C (350°F).

-- Sprinkle sliced almonds on top of the dough evenly.
+- Sprinkle sliced almonds on top.